solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 Remarks on the above table. — Marine benthoplankton deposits are mainly composed of the skeletons of unicellular organisms; in the case of non-igneous rocks, Corals Mollusca Brachiopoda Echinodermata and Algae contribute largely.
 Remains of fresh-water benthoplankton and of land faunas and floras are, relatively to the mass of the planetary crust, almost negligible; and, moreover, they are mixed up with sediments of marine benthoplankton.
 I have found nummulitic remains even in coal cinders, as well as in slates, sandstones, grits, muds, sands, etc., from many localities.

 The planetary crust, so far as it is accessible to observation, is composed of mineralized organic remains, the bulk of these being silicated nummulite shells.
 The lithosphere is veritably a silicated nummulosphere.

+My statements concerning the igneous rocks have not yet been accepted.
+Some even declare it is not necessary to search these rocks in quest of organic remains, the theory of organic origin being manifestly absurd.

+An attitude of this kind is not surprising in view of the history of the Eozoon controversy; and countless observations have been made on rock-sections, without any trace of organic structure being detected.
+Yet how frequently evidences of some new truth have escaped notice till attention has been specially drawn to them!

+At one time it was said no organic life could exist in the great abysses of the ocean.
+In these sunless depths there would be no plant life, on which animal life must, in the long run, subsist; and further, animals, even if they could exist, would have to be supported by enormous cuirasses to withstand the assumed high pressure.
+In fact, it was physically and biologically impossible for animals to live in great depths.
+Actual dredging in great depths soon dispelled all these fallacies by revealing a rich abyssal fauna.
+A slender zoophyte dredged from 2900 fathoms in the Central Pacific almost melted on deck before the eyes of its captors.
+So with the theory of the existence of organic remains in igneous rocks. _Solvitur spectando_.

+I shall now briefly reply to certain criticisms and objections:—

+1) That no traces of organic remains could survive in rocks that had once been molten.

+Dr. J. F. Bottomley, of the Thermal Syndicate, Newcastle-on-Tyne, very kindly undertook, at my request, to melt a piece of Radiolarian earth in an electric furnace.
+At about 1700° C. the earth completely melted, forming when cooled a dark glassy bead.
+Sections of the latter show very distinct organic structures.
+Plate 2E, Fig. 21, shows nummulitic structure.
+The photo shows traces of nummulitic disk-structures.

+With the kind help of Prof. W. H. Merrett and Mr. H. M. Chappie of the Royal School of Mines, pieces of the same earth were subjected to a temperature of 1600° C. in a Meker furnace.
+When the oxygen was turned on the earth became glowing white hot.
+Just at the melting point it was cooled down and sections were cut from the resulting slag.
+Radiolaria are so very clearly visible that it is possible to determine the species (Plate 11, Fig. 49).
+The temperature of lavas varies from 900° C. to 1500° C.* The melting point of silica is 1600° C., but that of silicates depends on the composition, the basic being more easily fusible than the acid — basalt, for example, being more tractable than trachyte or granite.

 ...